PayString/paystring-documentation/docs/getting-started.md

 PayID is integrated into [Xpring SDK](https://github.com/xpring-eng/xpring-sdk).

-Xpring SDK provides the ability to work with PayID from which provides libraries in [JavaScript](https://github.com/xpring-eng/xpring-js), [Java](https://github.com/xpring-eng/xpring4j), and [Swift](https://github.com/xpring-eng/xpringkit).
+Xpring SDK provides the ability to work with PayID, using libraries provided in [JavaScript](https://github.com/xpring-eng/xpring-js), [Java](https://github.com/xpring-eng/xpring4j), and [Swift](https://github.com/xpring-eng/xpringkit).

 These libraries help you connect your application to PayID without having to worry about the specifics of PayID.